daveisagit/blocksets/README.md

 ![Read the Docs](https://img.shields.io/readthedocs/blocksets)
 ![Codecov](https://img.shields.io/codecov/c/github/daveisagit/blocksets)

-Python package for performing set type operations on any layout of discrete space in any dimension.
+A python package for performing set operations on layouts of _discrete space_ in any dimension.

 - **Block** is an orthogonal clump of units/pixels (_i.e. a line segment, rectangle, cuboid, hyper... you get the idea_)

-- **BlockSet** is a set of blocks that resolves any make-up of blocks to a disjoint set in a consistent fashion
+- **BlockSet** takes any layout of units composed in any fashion and resolve it to a disjoint set of blocks in a consistent fashion.

 ## Why?